Can Germany keep its Carnival events small? | DW | 28.08.2020

 The Caribbean community in London organizes every year the Notting Hill Carnival, usually attended by up to two million visitors.
 This year the celebration will be moved online on the last weekend of August.
 Dozens of DJs and so-called mas bands, dance groups wearing colorful costumes, were filmed in advance to allow the whole thing to be streamed online.
 The event's artistic director, Ansel Wong, wants to "come as close as possible to the experience of the street."

-Meanwhile, the carnival in Brazil's São Paulo, which would normally take place in February 2021, has already been postponed by eight months, but it could be delayed further depending on the developments.
+Meanwhile, Carnival in Brazil's São Paulo, which would normally take place in February 2021, has already been postponed by eight months, but it could be delayed further depending on the developments.
 Rio de Janeiro and Venice are likely to follow suit.

 Translation: Elizabeth Grenier